Las Vegas is a sports medicine mecca these days. Not only are its economy, population and businesses growing explosively, but so are its sports teams.

 Beyond the strip

 The Vegas Golden Knights, the city’s first professional hockey team, held their first game in 2017 and every game since has sold out.
 The team made history as the first franchise in National Hockey League (NHL) history to sweep a postseason series in its inaugural season.
-The Las Vegas Aces, a professional women’s basketball team, relocated to Vegas from Salt Lake City, Utah, this year, while the Las Vegas Lights FC, a professional soccer team, debuted there this year.
+The Las Vegas Aces, a professional women’s basketball team, relocated to Vegas from San Antonio, Texas, this year, while the Las Vegas Lights FC, a professional soccer team, debuted there this year.